What are the best uses of a second mortgage or HELOC?

 It’s tempting to start using that equity to buy something practical or extravagant.
 Maybe you need to replace an unreliable car, help your child pay for college or just want to go on an extended vacation to a tropical land.
 Tapping into home equity may or may not be the wisest choice.

 Think about your goals and speak to your lender to help determine whether a second mortgage – also known as a home equity loan – or a home equity line of credit (HELOC) is best.
-You may find you’d do well to search for other options.
+Whichever you choose, you will want to compare lenders to get the best deal

 When should you tap equity?